Move Up Guidelines

 25. Except as may be required due to an approved medical exemption the use of any device or outside agency (including stabilizer bar or prop stick) that allows the mass weight of the bow to be relieved from either arm while shooting is prohibited.
 Anyone in violation of this rule shall receive a score of zero for each target where the violation occurred.

-• For all Unknown Distance competition classes range finding is prohibited: All distances will be judged by the naked eye which may be aided by the use of binoculars.
+• For all Unknown Distance competition classes range finding is prohibited: All distances will be judged by the naked eye which may be aided using binoculars.
 No equipment, including but not limited to sights, binoculars, spotting scopes or personal communication device apps will be used in a manner inconsistent with this prohibition.
 Using any part of the shooter’s body is prohibited, which includes “gapping techniques” that may also use equipment, or the “stepping off” of the distance to or from any target.
-Shooters may carry “target cards” reflecting a picture or rendering of the specific targets being shot, but no marks or notations of any type may be made on these cards.
-In addition, the prohibition on marks or notations includes carrying, or making, any additional notes about yardages or features of any target on a competition range.
 Exchanging target information with spectators or other shooting groups at any time during the tournament is strictly prohibited.
 Target information may only be discussed among members of a shooting group after all members of that group have shot the target.
-Violations will be referred to the Competition Committee and the first offense will result in disqualification of the shooter from the event.
-A second offense will result in a suspension for the remainder of the tournament season with no refund of any entry fees paid.
+Violations will be referred to the Competition Committee.

 SHOOTING TIME ALLOWED: